manikandanrno25/AccuKnox-user-management-tests/README.md

   searches; the automation resets the filter bar before every new search as a precaution.
 - Deletion has no undo from the UI — confirmed via the "Yes, Delete" modal, it's immediate.

-## CI

-A sample GitHub Actions workflow is included at [`.github/workflows/playwright.yml`](.github/workflows/playwright.yml) to run the suite on every push/PR.